Title: Family and Medical Leave

-State: An employee is eligible for Wisconsin Family and Medical Leave (WI FML) if the employee has been on the Nicolet College payroll for 52 consecutive weeks, and has worked at least 1,000 hours in the preceding 52-week period.
-Employees eligible for WI FML may take up to two weeks of leave for the employee’s own serious health condition; two weeks for the serious health condition of an employee’s spouse, domestic partner, dependent child, parent or parent-in-law , domestic partner or domestic partner's parent if legal requirements are met; and six weeks for the birth or adoption of the employee’s child.
+State: An employee is eligible for Wisconsin Family and Medical Leave (WI FML) if the employee has been on the Nicolet College payroll for at least 52 consecutive weeks, and has worked at least 1,000 hours in the preceding 52 week period.
+Employees eligible for WI FML may take up to two weeks of leave for the employee’s own serious health condition; two weeks for the serious health condition of an employee’s spouse, dependent child, parent or parent-in-law, domestic partner or domestic partner’s parent if legal requirements are met; and six weeks for the birth or adoption of the employee’s child.
 Under WI FML employees may not take more than eight weeks of leave in a calendar year for any combination of the above entitled leave.
 The employee may choose to substitute available vacation, sick, or personal leave for unpaid leave.

 Intermittent Leave or Reduced Leave Schedule